This article is part of the series of blog posts and video guides exploring the Wild Atlantic Way.

 Not tempted to camp?
-There are multiple options to stay on Achill Island.
+The regional town of Buncrana is nearby.
 Check out this list of hotels and B&Bs at all price ranges.

 Make sure you’ve subscribed to the newsletter (see below) and pop back to see the next in this series of guides to the Wild Atlantic Way in Ireland.